cjcon90/country-quiz/README.md

 		- Shows progress as n/5 countries, and increments after each completed population question
 	- Score counter updates successfully and is accurate to expected game score
 - **Country Flag**
+	- Flag is always visible
-	- Flag is always visible and is accurate to the country being tested
+	- Flag is always accurate to the country being tested
 	- Entire flag is visible on all viewports
-	- Image properties adjust accordingly to make Nepal fit on all viewports:
+	- Image properties adjust accordingly to make Nepal fit on all viewports (and reverts afterwards):
 ```javascript
 // if the country is Nepal then set the flag object-fit to contain, to compensate for unique aspect ratio
   if (answers[0][0] === "nepal") {